rtyle/artlight/README.md

 # artlight
-This repository supports similar applications that artfully animate individually addressable LEDs.
+This repository supports similar applications that artfully animate lights.

 Currently, there is a cornhole, wall clock and nixie tube clock application supported by this repository.